JWOverschot/discord-bot/README.md

 -added soup command that plays audio from a video.
 -added timestamps to console logs.
 -added youtube search function to search any song on youtube.
-- added google search images that displays the first result of google image search.
+-added google search images that displays the first result of google image search.
 -fixed time displaing.

 ### version 0.1.3